Sexual Harassment, Violence, and Assault

 University staff members are available to assist you in getting to a hospital and providing any desired emotional support.

-Talk to someone confidential for information & counseling
+Talk to someone confidentially for information & counseling

 King’s encourages anyone who has experienced sexual violence or who is supporting someone else to find support.
 Support is available both on and off campus.